 In the majority of cases, the new facial hair typically grows like normal facial hair.
 Once the transplanted hair follicle is grown, the hair can be groomed, shaved or allowed to grow to any length similar to the original facial hair follicle.
 Once transplanted the new facial hairs are permanent and difficult to tell apart from the original hair.

 It is important that the transplanted hair look as natural as possible.
-This is achieved by intricate incisions at precise angles followed by careful placement of the grafts at the correct angle and proper direction is required.
+This is achieved by intricate incisions at precise angles followed by careful placement of the grafts at the correct angle and direction.
 To ensure optimal graft survival after donor harvesting, at the British Hair Clinic, we recommend the use of use of Platelet Rich Plasma (PRP) to reduce ischemia reperfusion injury which helps increase the survival of the hair grafts after surgery.